UChicago-pol-methods/polisci-math-prefresher/README.md

 ## Introduction

-The 2022 UChicago Math Prefresher for incoming Political Science graduate students will be held from September 12-14; September 19-21 and September 23rd.
+The 2023 UChicago Math Prefresher for incoming Political Science graduate students will be held from September 12-15 and September 18-20.
 The course is designed as a brief review of math fundamentals -- calculus, optimization, probability theory and linear algebra among other topics -- as well as an introduction to programming in the R statistical computing language.
 The course is entirely optional and there are no grades or assignments but we encourage all incoming graduate students to attend if they are able.

 ## Course Booklet